end-of-term/eotarchive/index.md

 **Purpose**

 The End of Term Web Archive captures and saves U.S. Government websites at the end of presidential administrations.
-Beginning in 2008, the EOT has thus far preserved websites from administration changes in 2008, 2012 and 2016.
+The EOT has thus far preserved websites from administration changes in 2008, 2012, 2016, and 2020.

 <figure class="third">
   <span markdown="1">